kelvinlegacy/mission23_wiki/Soundtrack-of-the-#GreatStorm.md

      - His trip to his old home in Tahoma Drive
      - Being shot and arrested in a setup.
      - Being locked away and further secured while they attacked Mount Calvary Baptist Church.
+     - (Current as of Sunday September 3, 2023)
-     - Main tells about walking around for days and days, because he’s pissed off the Creator.
+     - Main then tells about walking around for days and days, because he’s pissed off the Creator.
      - 1,000 points of light cut through the “Great Storm in the Sky.”
-The 1,000th victim fell on Saturday per the Creator.

-(You’re now current.
-The rest is happening NOW.)

 ***
 On “Divide & Conquer” Micah is still Kelvin until the very end, when the Creator divides him and Main.